bldavies/bldavies.com/content/blog/2019-12-11-white-elephant-gift-exchanges/index.md

 One strategy could be to always steal the unwrapped gift with the highest subjective value.
 This strategy is risky because my subjective valuations might correlate with those of other players, making it more likely I will become a victim of theft.
 I could hedge this risk by instead always stealing the unwrapped gift with the *second* highest subjective value (unless I'm the last player, in which case I would be better off stealing the most subjectively valuable gift because it can't be re-stolen).
-Alternatively, I could play as a pacifist and never steal.
+Alternatively, I could play as a pacifist and never steal (unless I'm the last player).

 I compare these three strategies---greediness, hedged greediness, and pacifism---via simulation.
 I assume gifts' subjective values are determined as the mean of two [standard uniform](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)#Standard_uniform) random variables: one describing an underlying value common to all players, and one describing an idiosyncratic component unique to each player.
 I simulate 1000 games among 30 players, randomising the strategies adopted by each player in each game.

 For each simulated game, I compute the subjective value of the gift in each player's possession when the exchange ends.
-I also use the [Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm) to identify the equilibrium allocation that maximises aggregate (i.e., the sum of) subjective values.[^gale-shapley]
+I also compute the allocation that maximises aggregate (i.e., the sum of) subjective values.
-I refer to the subjective values of the final gift allocations in this equilibrium as the "Gale-Shapley baseline", which I use to compare strategies' tendencies to deliver socially optimal allocations.
+I refer to the subjective values in this allocation as "efficiency baselines," and use them to compare strategies' tendencies to deliver socially optimal allocations.
 I summarise my simulation results in the plot below.

-[^gale-shapley]: Under this allocation, every gift goes to the player who subjectively values that gift the most, provided there are no other gifts to which that player ascribes a higher subjective value.

 ![](figures/plot-1.svg)